bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/flow.md

         genre: 'House' // ✓ OK
     };

-{: data-line=“6”}
+{: data-line="6”}

-A type with more properties is “wider” and is a subtype of a “narrower” type.
+A type with more properties is "wider” and is a subtype of a "narrower” type.

 See: [Width subtyping](https://flow.org/en/docs/lang/width-subtyping/)